georgestein/ml-in-cosmology/README.md

 ---
 <a name='datasets'></a>
 ## Public Datasets
-Contained here are some cosmological machine learning datasets.
+Contained here are some cosmological datasets geared towards straightforward use on machine learning applications.

 | Title | arxiv link | github link |
 | :--- | :---: | :---: |